GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-Challenge-Solution-Template.md

 # gHacks - Challenge Solution Template

-*This is a markdown template for how a WTH Challenge Solution should be organized and formatted.
+*This is a markdown template for how a gHacks Challenge Solution should be organized and formatted.
 There really is only one section needed: "Notes & Guidance", organize all the hints for the coach there.*

 *This file should be named according to this pattern: `Solution-X.md` where X is the number of the challenge, ie: 0, 1, 2, etc*